Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

-Absentee voting begins six weeks prior to an election for registered voters.
+Absentee voting begins six weeks before an election for registered voters.
 You may vote by absentee ballot if you fulfill one of the following criteria:

 - You will be absent on Election Day from the jurisdiction of the election authority in which you are registered to vote